INF1-CG: Assessment

 The assessment for this course consists of:

-• an assessed assignments, worth 20% of the overall mark;
+• an assessed assignment, worth 20% of the overall mark;

 • five quizzes to test your knowledge, each worth 4% of the overall mark;